san99tiago/aws-cdk-lambda-docker-templates/PYTHON_README.md

 LABEL maintainer="Santiago Garcia Arango [san99tiago]"
 ```

 Afterwards, one of the most important steps happen.
-This is copying the actual code into Lambda Function folder that is dynamically used for the execution (in this case `${LAMBDA_TASK_ROOT}` is an pre-defined environment variable, that based on the source image creation, it corresponds to `/var/task` [python3.9 (base image)](https://github.com/aws/aws-lambda-base-images/blob/python3.9/Dockerfile.python3.9)):
+This is copying the actual code into Lambda Function folder that is dynamically used for the execution (in this case `${LAMBDA_TASK_ROOT}` is an pre-defined environment variable, that based on the source image creation, it corresponds to `/var/task`, as can be seen at [python3.9 (base image)](https://github.com/aws/aws-lambda-base-images/blob/python3.9/Dockerfile.python3.9)):

 ```Dockerfile
 # Copy function's code